 YPEA for MATLAB [+] is a general-purpose toolbox to define and solve optimization problems using Evolutionary Algorithms (EAs) and Metaheuristics.
-To use this toolbox, you just need to define your optimization problem and then, give the problem to one of algorithms provided by YPEA, to get it solved.
+To use this toolbox, you just need to define your optimization problem and then, give the problem to one of the algorithms provided by YPEA, to get it solved.

 List of Provided Algorithms

-Currently YPEA supports these algorithms to solve optimization problems.
+Currently, YPEA supports these algorithms to solve optimization problems.
 The list is sorted in alphabetic order.

 - Artificial Bee Colony (ABC)

-- Continuous Ant Colony Optimization (ACOR)
+- Ant Colony Optimization for Continuous Domains (ACOR)

 - Bees Algorithm (BA)